janwilmake/recursive-fetcher-do/README.md

 > WIP: May still be unstable

 `dodFetch` alleviates Cloudflare limits of 1000 max requests and 6 concurrent requests in a worker.
 It does this using nested durable objects.
 The API is simple.
-In the below example, we'll fetch 10000 hackernews items from their API (this will a ±10-20 seconds)
+In the below example, we'll fetch 10000 hackernews items from their API (this will a ±30 seconds; for less it's much faster; speed can likely still be optimised)

 ```ts
 import { RecursiveFetcherEnv, dodFetch, RecursiveFetcherDO } from "dofetch";